stanAndreea/Python-Exercises/README.md

 	• To be able to sell any item that is in the shop

 	• To restock the shop with new items

+Homework 2 :

+Requirements:

+	• Write a python code to remove an element from a tuple.